1) Male Grooming

 3) Natural and Organic

-The natural and organic cosmetics market is an 11 billion dollar industry – with the USA remaining the leading market, followed closely by Germany.
-(Organic Monitor) When it comes to cosmetics, US consumers are looking for products that are natural and/or organic, and that are gentle and safe for their skin:
+The natural and organic cosmetics market is an 11 billion $ industry – with the USA remaining the leading market, followed closely by Germany, according to Organic Monitor.
+When it comes to cosmetics, US consumers are looking for products that are natural and/or organic, and that are gentle and safe for their skin:

 - 42% look for natural ingredients

 - 62% dermatologically tested

 Ingredient trends show an increase in the traceability required, with local sourcing being a focus for brands wanting to lower their carbon footprints and make sustainability claims, alongside the general rise in ethical consumerism.
 (Organic Monitor)

 4) Hand crafted beauty products & DIY Cosmetics